vaclav/voicemenu/README.md

 Licence
 -------

 MPS is licensed under the Apache 2 open-source license.
-See the [Licence](https://github.com/vaclav/voicemenu/blob/master/LICENSE) for full details.
+See the [License](https://github.com/vaclav/voicemenu/blob/master/LICENSE) for full details.

 System requirements
 -------------------

-To build Voice Menu project from sources you need JetBrains MPS 2017.2 or later.
-Voices in the java example are available on Mac.
+To build the Voice Menu project from the sources you need JetBrains MPS 2017.2 or later.

 ----------